Dr Neil James

 Neil is 'Dr Plain English', the man whose passion for clear communication gave life to the Foundation.
 He oversees all aspects of our work, drawing from his many years of experience as a trainer, editor, writer and speaker.

 Neil also leads our community program, campaigning for clearer, more ethical public language.

 After starting his career in government and the media, Neil worked as a book reviewer and freelance editor.
 He then established a communications consultancy within Halstead Press.

 When a state Treasury asked him whether he could ‘teach us how you do that’, he and fellow writer Dr Peta Spear set up what became the Plain English Foundation in 2003.
-The Foundation has now helped thousands of professionals in over 100 organisations to improve their communication.
+The Foundation has now helped tens of thousands of professionals in over 250 organisations to improve their communication.

 Neil has published 3 books and over 75 articles and essays on language and literature.

-His co-authored book, Modern Manglish, skewers the worst excesses of tautology, doublespeak and mixed metaphor, illustrated by Australia’s premier editorial cartoonist Alan Moir.
-His previous Writing at Work has become a standard reference on workplace communication.
+His co-authored book, Modern Manglish, skewers the worst excesses of tautology, doublespeak and mixed metaphors, illustrated by Australia’s premier editorial cartoonist Alan Moir.
+His previous book, Writing at Work, has become a standard reference on workplace communication.

 He is also active in developing the plain language profession.
 He has served as both President and Vice President of PLAIN, the international plain language association.
 In 2009, he was co-convenor of the biennial PLAIN conference.
 In 2008, he was elected to chair the International Plain Language Working Group that is developing international standards and certification for practitioners.

 Neil's passion for writing is so infectious.
 He reignited my love of the English language.